-Damian is a Lecturer in Architecture at the School of Art, Architecture and Design at the University of South Australia and holds a PhD from the School of Art, Design & Architecture at Monash University in Melbourne.
+Damian is a Senior Lecturer in Architecture in the School of Art, Architecture and Design at the University of South Australia and holds a PhD from the School of Art, Design & Architecture at Monash University in Melbourne.
 In 2017 Damian was appointed to the South Australian State Government’s Design Review Panel, a group of built environment experts supporting the SA Government Architect in reviewing proposed projects of significance for Adelaide.

 Damian has served as an Australian Institute of Architects South Australian Chapter Councillor, the Chair and SA representative of the AIA’s National Committee for Continuing Professional Development, and a convenor and Chair of the Practice of Architecture Learning Series.
 He has also served as an AIA (SA) Awards Juror and Awards Jury Chair in the categories of Commercial, Interior, Heritage and Collaborative Architecture and in Urban Design.